AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/admin-console.md

 ## Logging in to Admin Console {#steps-admin-console}

-Before you can use the Admin Console to administer users within your organization, you need to ensure that you yourself can access it properly and have the appropriate permissions.
+Before you can use the Admin Console to administer users within your team, you need to ensure that you yourself can access it properly and have the appropriate permissions.

 1. As a system administrator, you will receive multiple emails from Adobe as part of the onboarding process.
 Look for the welcome email that provides the information about the organization name to which you have been granted access.